8 Secrets Employees Don't Want HR to Know

 Most employees would rather eat worms than tell a boss personal medical details.
 Even if you keep quiet about your health crisis, says Green, your boss might still notice something amiss -- especially if you're emotional or taking unplanned time off.
 Don't explain details beyond "I need some extra time off for medical treatments," unless you want to.
 Like pregnancy, HR can help with health or medical leave benefits.

 An unexpected change with your child care is a huge inconvenience and it takes time to hire a new nanny.
 Be upfront and tell your boss what happened, says Green, but be reassuring.
-"You can say, 'In the meantime I might be late or need to work from home, but it won't be forever,'" she suggests.
-While you're finding a new nanny, check out your options for backup care »
+"You can say, 'In the meantime, I might be late or need to work from home, but it won't be forever,'" she suggests.

 Your extensive commute is exhausting, and you want to try telecommuting.
 "Ultimately, this is your manager's call," says Green.
 "It comes down to culture and the manager's own personal take on it."
 Present a detailed plan explaining the benefits to you and the company.
 Suggest starting slow with one or two days a week to work out any kinks.